How Drywall Works

-Start installing drywall in your house, after you have choose which kind of drywall you need for your project, then estimate how many sheets you’ll need based on the size of the area.
-You can also save money by renting some of tools you need during the work.
+Start installing drywall in your house, after you have chosen which kind of drywall you need for your project, then estimate how many sheets you’ll need based on the size of the area.
+You can also save money by renting some of the tools you need during the work.
 After that you can realize your project down into three easy steps:

 You should start by laying your drywall sheets out on a level, dry surface.
-Measure the length you will need for your project, and use a penc il to mark where you’ll need to cut the sheet.
+Measure the length you will need for your project, and use a pencil to mark where you’ll need to cut the sheet.

 Start attaching your drywall sheets to the wood or metal studs used to frame your space.
 You have to hang sheets horizontally when you are working with wood studs, while metal studs work better with vertical installations.
 You have to do that because wood studs are more likely to warp and deflect over time.

 In the end, you’ll tape, sand and finish the drywall.
 This mean applying three layers of mud, one layer of drywall tape, and a whole lot of sandpaper.
 Before that, use a 6-inch finishing knife to spread joint compound along each seam.
-This first layer is called the tape coat, and should be about four inches wide, centered on the joints in your drywall sheets.
+This first layer is called the tape coat and should be about four inches wide, centered on the joints in your drywall sheets.
 Next, apply drywall tape along the joints.
 The mud you applied will hold it in place.

 Alternatives to Drywall

 As convenient as drywall is, it still has some weaknesses.
 Some of the homeowners that have used that, are turned off by the hollow thump made when you knock or tap on the wall built with drywall.
 It can remember them, that drywall is still a cheap, quick fix.
 Fortunately, there are some alternatives to traditional drywall that can be used to create walls in a building’s interior.
 Several of them are: